secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Problem Solving/Common Pitfalls.md

 192.168.1.0   0.0.0.0         255.255.255.0   U         0 0          0 eth0
 ```
 - #### Pinging Gateway
-	- From here, we can see that we are connected to the `10.10.14.0/23` network on the `tun0` adapter and have access to the `10.129.0.0/16` network and can ping the gateway `10.10.14.1` to confirm access.
+	- Here, we can check if we have a connection to the `10.10.14.0/23` network on the `tun0` adapter and confirm we have access to the `10.129.0.0/16` network.
-	- Common Pitfalls
+	- From there, we can ping the gateway `10.10.14.1` to confirm access.
 ```shell-session
 secmancer@htb[/htb]$ ping -c 4 10.10.14.1
 PING 10.10.14.1 (10.10.14.1) 56(84) bytes of data.